zixi-liu/interview-ai-prototype/paper/experiment/exp1_results/initial_feedbacks/12-Leaning No Hire.md

 =====================
 3. Short Justification (Interviewer Tone)
-- The candidate's narrative suggests a strong team-oriented approach but lacks clarity on individual impact.
+- The candidate's narrative suggests a strong team effort, making it difficult to ascertain individual ownership.
-- There is insufficient personal reflection on lessons learned, which is critical for growth in a junior-mid level role.
+- Reflection on leadership lacks depth, which is critical for growth in a Junior-Mid level role.
-- The overall contribution appears inflated without clear metrics of personal effectiveness.
+- The overall impact of the actions described is not sufficiently quantified beyond anecdotal evidence.

 =====================
 4. Improvement Suggestions
-- Provide specific examples of individual actions taken during the resolution process to clarify personal contributions.
+- Clarify individual contributions in team settings to demonstrate ownership.
-- Reflect on personal learning outcomes from the experience to demonstrate self-awareness and growth.
+- Provide specific lessons learned from experiences to showcase reflective thinking.
-- Include quantifiable metrics related to personal performance to strengthen the impact of the narrative.
+- Use quantifiable metrics to support claims of impact on client satisfaction and team efficiency.